Blog 82: Tools in product management … (4/7)

 Paid Social tools:

-Recent times have seen a rise in the use of AI (artificial intelligence) in product management.
+There has been an increase in the use of AI (artificial intelligence) in product management.
 AI is helping to derive valuable insights and automate routine tasks.
-Some key use cases of AI, ML, and analytics in go-to-market are:

-- AI can segment audiences based on the product’s unique characteristics.
+- AI can segment audiences based on a product’s unique characteristics.

-- Hence, be able to target the right audience segments (refer blog 77: how to identify the target market; blog 78: what are the different types of customer segmentation?).
+- Target the right audience segments (refer blog 77: how to identify the target market; blog 78: what are the different types of customer segmentation?).

-- Moreover, AI can continuously refine audience targeting based on real-time feedback and performance data.
+- AI can improve audience targeting using real-time feedback and performance data.

 - Tools like HubSpot and Marketo (marketing automation platforms).